Gajrela Recipe / Carrot Kheer - Yummy Traditional Page Not Found - Yummy Traditional

 coarsely-chop-the-dry-fruits

-Add crushed rice along with ½ cup water in the hot boiled milk, stir to mix well
+Add crushed ice along with ½ cup water to the hot, boiled milk, and stir to mix well.

 add-crushed-rice-in-the-milk